Uraharadono/AdvancedReactSetup/README.md

 *Note: Root folder is condisered to be a folder where package.json file is located.*

 2.)
 Open CMD or something similar (powershell etc.) in root of this repo.

-Note: Root is where package.json file is.
-Type command:
+Type in command:

 ```sh
 $ npm install